-The directors of a corporation are ultimately responsible for disclosure and transparency.
-However, routine compliance with continuous disclosure obligations is typically overseen by the management team that is accountable to the board.
-Many corporations have taken steps to formalise the process of meeting their disclosure obligations.
+The directors of a company are ultimately responsible for corporate disclosure and transparency.
+However, routine compliance with continuous disclosure obligations is typically overseen by the management team that is accountable to the board of directors.
+Many companies have taken steps to formalise the process of meeting their disclosure obligations.
 Typically, the board will adopt a disclosure policy to guide members of management on issues of disclosure.
-Additionally, some corporations establish a disclosure committee in order to consider and review the corporation's disclosure and ensure that all disclosure requirements have been met fully and accurately.
+Additionally, some companies establish a disclosure committee in order to consider and review the company's disclosure and ensure that all disclosure requirements have been met fully and accurately.

-Many senior issuers either voluntarily or under formalised requirements now participate in shareholder engagement on issues of interest to shareholders, such as executive compensation, diversity and board renewal, and other topics.
+Many senior listed companies, either voluntarily or under formalised requirements, now participate in shareholder engagement on issues of interest to shareholders, such as executive compensation, diversity and board renewal, among others.

+SHAREHOLDER RIGHTS

-SHAREHOLDER RIGHTS Company meetings
+Company meetings